ssmulders/hashed-passport/readme.md

 `Route::get('/oauth/clients', '\Laravel\Passport\Http\Controllers\ClientController@update')->middleware(['hashed_passport']);`

-The incoming hashed `client_id` string will now automatically be converted to it's integer value before being processed further by application.
+The incoming hashed `client_id` string will now automatically be converted to it's integer value before being processed further by the application.

 How it works
 -----